Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Introduction

 To address these limitations, we propose \textbf{G}ranular-\textbf{GRPO} (G$^2$RPO), a novel online reinforcement learning framework specifically designed for precise and comprehensive reward signals.
 First, mirroring the sparse-reward problem~\citep{hare2019dealing, liang2024step} that plagues RLHF, the reward signal in the SDE sampling process is delivered only after an entire sequence of decisions.
 This long delay undermines the credit-assignment chain, preventing the linking of the terminal reward with any specific earlier action and thereby inducing sluggish, unstable learning.
 Therefore, we propose a simple yet effective sampling strategy, termed \textbf{Singular Stochastic Sampling}.
 As illustrated in Fig~\ref{fig:teaser} (b), this strategy applies the SDE formulation at a single time step to generate a group of denoising directions, while employing deterministic ODE sampling for all other steps.
 By concentrating stochasticity at one specific step, the proposed method establishes a strong correlation between the reward signal and the injected noise, enabling stable model optimization.
 Secondly, we propose a \textbf{Multi-Granularity Advantage Integration} (MGAI) module.
 As depicted in Fig.~\ref{fig:teaser}(c), instead of binding each denoising direction to a fixed subsequent denoising granularity, the denoising directions in the same group are assigned to a spectrum of denoising steps, producing images with different granularities.
 The corresponding reward signals of these images are then fused into a unified advantage estimate, yielding a comprehensive evaluation of the current state’s value.
 With the support of the Singular Stochastic Sampling strategy and the Multi-Granularity Advantage Integration module, G$^2$RPO can provide a more precise and comprehensive reward signal, thereby enhancing the upper limit of the GRPO model training.
-As shown in Fig~\ref{fig:teaser} (a), our reward curves exhibit stable and significant improvements over the baseline during training.
+As shown in Fig~\ref{fig:teaser} (a), our reward curves exhibit stable improvements over the baseline during training.
 Additionally, Fig~\ref{fig:teaser} (d) illustrates the images generated by G$^2$RPO, highlighting its advantages in text prompt adherence and detail fidelity.